جمعية هواة اللاسلكي والالكترونيات ( كلية الهندسة – جامعة عين شمس – مصر)

 This will improve the quality of the salah and help the Muslim to concentrate and elevate his/her spiritual experience during the salah.

-I built my first prototype early in 2019 and used it every day during my optional prayers.
-Now it is nearly finished.
+The first prototype was built in early 2019 and used it every day during my optional prayers.
+It is now finished and some prototypes were given to friends for use and testing.

 With the start of 2020 and the declaration of the Corona Virus (COVID-19) Pandemic, I thought that this project would have been very useful during the lockdown rules and the closing of Mosques and not able to do prayers in congregation.